-audio input) can improve the network's performance.
-We build upon these findings and use $15 \,\mathrm{s}$ audio data as input.
+We integrate these findings into our work and use $15\,\mathrm{s}$ audio input data, providing more information to the network.

 Research by Žgank [4] used recordings from the OSBH project to train a one-state hidden Markov model (HMM) to detect bee swarms.
 Their work uses 65 min of audio data in total, of which 45 min are swarming data.
 After pre-processing the source signals to 16 kHz mono audio, [4] extract mel frequency cepstral coefficients and label the recordings as normal or swarm.
 On the annotated data, the HMM achieves an accuracy score of 80.89 %.
 In our work, we deviate from this approach by using 44 kHz stereo recordings and do not employ any re-sampling strategies.
 Kulyukin et al. [5] introduce two datasets, which are composed of audio recordings of bees, crickets, and ambient noise.
 The "Buzz1" dataset contains 10260 samples, and the "Buzz2" dataset consists of 12914 samples.
 Each sample is manually labelled into one of the three classes and 2s in duration.
 The authors use a CNN to classify raw audio snippets and spectrogram representations.
 In contrast to this research, we use convolutional AEs on spectrograms covering 15 s.